lorempipsum/sandroid_dreams_astro/README.md

 Convert all images in a directory to a compress .webp: `mogrify -format webp -quality 80 *.jpg` (https://www.bartvandersanden.com/blog/2022/07/03/webp-imagick/)

+## I think I had a like an ALBUM_SRC folder somewhere that was synced to this repo?
+How do I get images to here again?

 ## Astro Starter Kit: Basics